ZacharyDinerstein/brooklyn_visitor/README.md

 #A website where New Yorkers can post true stories about what it's like to live in New York City.

-##2.
-NPR's The Moth for writers

-## 3. Find out what it's like to live in New York City from the people who do

 ## Heroku Link ##

 #brookyn-visitor.herokuapp.com/